jina-ai/jina/.github/2.0/cookbooks/Executor.md

 ### Multiple python files

+> This way of repository structure is currently not compatible with JinaD, when adding the executor to a Flow using `uses='config.yml'`, as JinaD only supports a flat file structure.
+In this case, it is recommended that you containerize your executor, and use it with JinaD in your Flow either via `uses='jinahub+docker://...'` or `uses='docker://...'`.

 When you are working with multiple python files, you should organize them as a **python package** and put them in a special folder inside your repository (as you would normally do with python packages).
 Specifically, you should do the following:
 - put all your python files inside a special folder (call it `executor`, as a convention), and put an `__init__.py` file inside it